MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/create-dev-account.md

 #### Individual account

 An individual account is appropriate for a developer not associated with a company.
-The account verification process is shorter, and involves verifying that the publisher display name is available.
+The account verification process is shorter and involves verifying that the publisher display name is available.

 #### Company account

 A company account is associated with an organization or business.
-The account verification process is longer, and involves confirmation that you are authorized to create the account for your company.
+The account verification process is longer and involves confirmation that you are authorized to create the account for your company.
 The duration of the process can range from a few days to a few weeks.
 Your company might receive phone calls from Microsoft verification partners.

-> [!IMPORTANT]
-> As a company account, verifying your Microsoft Edge program information when you enroll into a new Partner Center program is crucial to publish extensions to the Microsoft Edge Add-ons store.
+For a company account, it is crucial to verify your Microsoft Edge program information when you enroll into a new Partner Center program.
+This is required to publish extensions to the Microsoft Edge Add-ons store.
 See [Verify your Microsoft Edge Partner Center program information](verify-microsoft-edge-program.md).

 ### Publisher display name

 This field contains the name that's displayed in the Microsoft Edge Add-ons website.
-To use a particular name, that name must be available and you must have the rights to use it.
+To use a particular name, that name must be available, and you must have the rights to use it.
 Company accounts must use the registered business name of your organization.

 The maximum length for this field is fifty (50) characters.